Offline recovery of magic and entanglement from noisy Pauli product states: Methods

-Identifying the optimal operator $D$ introduces additional complexity, but we will consider the scenario where both $|\Psi\rangle$ and $U_{circ}|0\rangle$ are constructed using the circuit primitives we've explored so far.
-For example, in the variational framework, for a given circuit ansatz $U(\theta)$, the variational parameters can be optimized to the set $\theta^*$ to calculate the ground state energy of a Hamiltonian.
-To recover the energy using circuits whose parameters do not correspond to the optimized points, you can appropriately dress the Hamiltonian by a unitary $D$.
+Identifying the optimal operator $D$ introduces additional complexity, but we will consider the scenario where both $U_{ansatz}$ and $U_{circ}$ are constructed using Pauli exponential operators.
+For example, in the variational framework, for a given circuit ansatz $U_{ansatz}(\theta)$, the variational parameters can be optimized to the set $\theta^*$ to calculate the ground state energy of a Hamiltonian.
 For circuits constructed using products of Pauli exponentials, $D$ can be written as:

-Where $\delta_m$ are the optimized parameters for the preoptimized ansatz operators $P_m$, and $\theta_{\mu}$ are the parameters for the fixed circuit operators $P_{\mu}$.
+Where $\theta^*_m$ are the original parameters from the optimized ansatz operators $P_m$, and $\delta_{\mu}$ are the parameters of the chosen circuit operators $P_{\mu}$.

-Although dressing of the Hamiltonian increases the number of terms, this can be mitigated by choosing points where the unitaries become Clifford \cite{beguvsic2023simulating} or by writing the exponentials as first order taylor expansions as in done in \cite{liu2022reducing}.
+Although dressing of the Hamiltonian increases the number of terms, this can be mitigated by choosing points where the unitaries become Clifford \cite{beguvsic2023simulating} or by writing the exponentials as first order taylor expansions as is done in \cite{liu2022reducing}.
 We also note that if you are operating with a fixed circuit, then any expectation value can be reused for a different calculation.
 In that case, even if the number of Hamiltonian terms for a single system may grow, if you were to calculate many systems, then it may results in far fewer measurements.